Protect your Manifest Information

 What else you need to know

-The primary purpose of the Manifest Confidentiality Request is to keep your sensitive import inward manifest information including identifying marks and numbers confidential or from being disclosed to the public for a period of two years at a time.
+The primary purpose of the Manifest Confidentiality Request is to keep your sensitive manifest information including identifying marks and numbers confidential or from being disclosed to the public for a period of two years at a time.

 According to Customs Regulations, “The Freedom of Information Act, as amended (5 U.S.C.
 552), provides for access to information and records developed or maintained by Federal Agencies.”
 U.S. Customs and Border Protection is required to make available the following AMS manifest data elements to the public.
 However, U.S. companies have the right to request that their private company information is indeed kept private.

 The following information is currently available to the public:

 Manifest Data ElementsThe following are the data elements from the AMS manifest which will be provided to the public via CD-ROMS:

 |Manifest quantity||Manifest units|